 My true passion is spending time at the piano with interesting oddballs, creative and shy types, and boisterous ratbags with lots of enthusiasm.

-I used to run the piano program at Brisbane Montessori School, and currently teach piano at both St Peters Lutheran College and St Ignatius School, as well as teaching from my home studio in Oxley, Brisbane.
+I used to run the piano program at Brisbane Montessori School and currently teach piano at St Peters Lutheran College, as well as teaching from my home studio in Oxley, Brisbane.

 This is my studio: